Avnzx/AZ-1/README.md

 - The server will be compiled with a custom compiled version of godot, prefix ARGUMENTS with `gds_` to apply them **to the custom godot version**, these will **not** be added to the SERVER, CLIENT, or DOCS

+# Brain Damage (for future development)
+- Shared Client/Server code is in the SERVER, symlink is in the CLIENT (target SERVER) to AZ1comlib (AZ-1 common library)